 The classroom is a dynamic environment, bringing together students from different backgrounds with various abilities and personalities.
-Being an effective teacher therefore requires the implementation of creative and innovative teaching strategies in order to meet students’ individual needs.
+Being an effective teacher, therefore, requires the implementation of creative and innovative teaching strategies in order to meet students’ individual needs.

-Whether you’ve been teaching two months or twenty years, it can be difficult to know which teaching strategies will work best with your students.
+Whether you’ve been teaching for two months or twenty years, it can be difficult to know which teaching strategies will work best with your students.
 As a teacher there is no ‘one size fits all’ solution, so here is a range of effective teaching strategies you can use to inspire your classroom practice.

-Examples include using the interactive whiteboard to display photos, audio clips and videos, as well as encouraging your students to get out of their seats with classroom experiments and local field trips.
+Examples include using the interactive whiteboard to display photos, audio clips, and videos, as well as encouraging your students to get out of their seats with classroom experiments and local field trips.

 2. Cooperative learning